These Are The 10 Biggest Companies Revealing Earnings Next Week

-The third quarter 2022 earnings season reporting officially kicks off next week with many big names in the financial world announcing their earnings, including JPMorgan Chase, Citigroup and more.
-Most analysts expect it to be the worst reporting season in two years.
+The coming week is another important week with regard to earnings.
+Plenty of big names from diverse industries are scheduled to announce their earnings next week, including Bank of America, Tesla, Verizon, Abbott Laboratories and more.

-As per the data from FactSet, the earnings growth of the S&P 500 companies is estimated to be just 2.9%, the slowest year-over-year increase since Q3 2020.
+What makes next week even more important is that over 80 S&P 500 companies are scheduled to report earnings.
 Let’s take a look at the 10 biggest companies revealing earnings next week.

 10 Biggest Companies Revealing Earnings Next Week

-We have used the market capitalization of companies (as on Oct.
-6, 2022) to come up with the 10 biggest companies revealing earnings next week.
+We have used the market capitalization of companies (as of Oct.
+13, 2022) to rank the 10 biggest companies revealing earnings next week.
+Here are the 10 biggest companies revealing earnings next week:

 -

-Founded in 1901 and headquartered in Deerfield, Ill., this company offers drug store services.
-Walgreens Boots Alliance Inc (NASDAQ:WBA) shares are down by almost 39% year to date and down over 12% in the last month.
+Founded in 1969 and headquartered in Omaha, Neb., this company offers railroad and freight transportation services.
+Union Pacific Corporation (NYSE:UNP) shares are down by almost 22% year to date and down over 7% in the last month.

 -

-Founded in 1929 and headquartered in Minneapolis, this company offers financial services, including lending and depository services, foreign exchange, investment management and more.
-US Bancorp (NYSE:USB) shares are down by almost 28% year to date and down almost 15% in the last month.
+Founded in 1847 and headquartered in New York City, this company makes and sells cigarettes, tobacco, and nicotine-containing products.
+Philip Morris International Inc. (NYSE:PM) shares are down by over 8% year to date and down almost 9% in the last month.

-As of this writing, U.S. Bancorp shares are trading at above $40 with a 52-week range of $40.27 to $63.57, giving the company a market capitalization of more than $61 billion.
-U.S. Bancorp will announce its earnings on October 14.
+As of this writing, Philip Morris International shares are trading at above $87, with a 52-week range of $82.85 to $112.48.
+Philip Morris International will report its earnings on October 20.

 -

-Founded in 1983 and headquartered in Pittsburgh, it is a holding company that offers financial services.
-PNC Financial Services Group Inc (NYSE:PNC) shares are down by over 22% year to date and down over 5% in the last month.
+Founded in 1986 and headquartered in Austin, Texas, this company offers wealth management, asset management, securities brokerage, banking, custody, and financial advisory services.
+Charles Schwab Corporation (NYSE:SCHW) shares are down by almost 12% year to date but are up over 3% in the last month.

-As of this writing, PNC Financial Services Group shares are trading at above $154 with a 52-week range of $146.39 to $228.14, giving the company a market capitalization of more than $63 billion.
-PNC Financial Services Group will announce its earnings on October 14.
+As of this writing, Charles Schwab shares are trading at above $74, with a 52-week range of $59.35 to $96.24.
+Charles Schwab will report its earnings on October 17.

 -

-Founded in 1812 and headquartered in New York City, it is a holding company that offers financial products and services.
-Citigroup Inc (NYSE:C) shares are down by almost 29% year to date and down over 15% in the last month.
-A
+Founded in 1983 and headquartered in New York City, this company offers communications, information, and entertainment products and services.
+Verizon Communications Inc. (NYSE:VZ) shares are down by almost 30% year to date and down almost 12% in the last month.

-s of this writing, Citigroup shares are trading at above $42 with a 52-week range of $41.06 to $73.73, giving the company a market capitalization of more than $83 billion.
-Citigroup will announce its earnings on October 14.
+As of this writing, Verizon Communications shares are trading at above $36, with a 52-week range of $35.04 to $55.51.
+Verizon Communications will report its earnings on October 21.

 -

-Founded in 1988 and headquartered in New York City, this company offers investment management, risk management, and advisory services.
-BlackRock Inc (NYSE:BLK) shares are down by almost 38% year to date and down almost 18% in the last month.
+Founded in 1900 and headquartered in Abbott Park, Ill., this company makes and sells a range of healthcare products.
+Abbott Laboratories (NYSE:ABT) shares are down by over 27% year to date and down over 1% in the last month.

-As of this writing, BlackRock shares are trading at above $565 with a 52-week range of $543.23 to $973.16, giving the company a market capitalization of more than $86 billion.
-BlackRock will announce its earnings on October 13.
+As of this writing, Abbott Laboratories shares are trading at above $103, with a 52-week range of $96.67 to $142.60.
+Abbott Laboratories will report its earnings on October 19.

 -

-Founded in 1924 and headquartered in New York City, this company offers investment banking products and services.
-Morgan Stanley (NYSE:MS) shares are down by over 17% year to date and down over 9% in the last month.
+Founded in 1984 and headquartered in Washington, DC, it is a medical company that makes and sells professional, medical, industrial, and commercial products and services.
+Danaher Corporation (NYSE:DHR) shares are down by almost 22% year to date and down over 7% in the last month.

 -

-Founded in 1852 and headquartered in San Francisco, this company offers banking, investments, insurance, mortgage products and services.
-Wells Fargo & Co (NYSE:WFC) shares are down by almost 12% year to date and down almost 7% in the last month.
+Founded in 1904 and headquartered in Charlotte, N.C., this company offers banking and nonbanking financial services.
+Bank of America Corp (NYSE:BAC) shares are down by almost 28% year to date and down over 7% in the last month.

-As of this writing, Wells Fargo shares are trading at above $42 with a 52-week range of $36.54 to $60.30, giving the company a market capitalization of more than $164 billion.
-Wells Fargo will announce its earnings on October 14.
+As of this writing, Bank of America shares are trading at above $32, with a 52-week range of $29.31 to $50.11.
+Bank of America will report its earnings on October 17.

 -

-Founded in 1965 and headquartered in Purchase, N.Y., this company makes, markets and sells beverages, food, and snacks.
-PepsiCo, Inc. (NASDAQ:PEP) shares are down by over 7% year to date and down over 6% in the last month.
+Founded in 1837 and headquartered in Cincinnati, Ohio, this company makes and sells personal care products.
+Procter & Gamble Co (NYSE:PG) shares are down by almost 23% year to date and down almost 9% in the last month.

 -

-Founded in 1968 and headquartered in New York City, this company offers financial and investment banking services.
-JPMorgan Chase & Co (NYSE:JPM) shares are down by almost 32% year to date and down over 9% in the last month.
+Founded in 1886 and headquartered in New Brunswick, N.J., this company makes and sells products in the health care field.
+Johnson & Johnson (NYSE:JNJ) shares are down by over 3% year to date and down over 1% in the last month.

-As of this writing, JPMorgan Chase shares are trading at above $107 with a 52-week range of $104.40 to $172.96, giving the company a market capitalization of more than $317 billion.
-JPMorgan Chase will announce its earnings on October 14.
+As of this writing, Johnson & Johnson shares are trading at above $165 with a 52-week range of $155.72 to $186.69, giving the company a market capitalization of more than $427 billion.
+Johnson & Johnson will report its earnings on October 18.

 -

-Founded in 1977 and headquartered in Minnetonka, Minn., this company offers health care coverage, software, and data consultancy services.
-UnitedHealth Group Inc (NYSE:UNH) shares are up by over 3% year to date but are down almost 1% in the last month.
+Founded in 2003 and headquartered in Austin, Texas, this company designs and makes electric vehicles, as well as energy generation and storage products.
+Tesla Inc (NASDAQ:TSLA) shares are down by over 37% year to date and down almost 27% in the last month.

-As of this writing, UnitedHealth Group shares are trading at above $516 with a 52-week range of $398.11 to $553.29, giving the company a market capitalization of more than $493 billion.
-UnitedHealth Group will announce its earnings on October 14.
+As of this writing, Tesla shares are trading at above $222 with a 52-week range of $206.22 to $414.5, giving the company a market capitalization of more than $680 billion.
+Tesla will report its earnings on October 19.

 This article originally appeared on ValueWalk